Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Experiments

 \subsection{Oriented Normal Comparison}

-We compare our approach for \emph{oriented} normal estimation with various baseline methods, such as PCPNet~\cite{guerrero2018pcpnet} and DPGO~\cite{wang2022deep}.
-In addition, we choose three \emph{unoriented} normal estimation methods (PCA~\cite{hoppe1992surface}, AdaFit~\cite{zhu2021adafit} and HSurf-Net~\cite{li2022hsurf}) and three normal orientation methods (MST~\cite{hoppe1992surface}, QPBO~\cite{schertler2017towards} and ODP~\cite{metzer2021orienting}), and make different combinations of them to form two-stage pipelines for estimating oriented normals, such as PCA+MST.
+We compare our approach for \emph{oriented} normal estimation with various baseline methods, such as PCPNet~\cite{guerrero2018pcpnet}, DPGO~\cite{wang2022deep} and NGLO~\cite{li2023NGLO}.
+The trained model of PCPNet is available.
+The source code of DPGO is uncompleted and its results on the PCPNet dataset are taken from its paper.
+In addition, we choose three \emph{unoriented} normal estimation methods (PCA~\cite{hoppe1992surface}, AdaFit~\cite{zhu2021adafit} and HSurf-Net~\cite{li2022hsurf}) and three normal orientation methods (MST~\cite{hoppe1992surface}, SNO~\cite{schertler2017towards} and ODP~\cite{metzer2021orienting}), and make different combinations of them to form two-stage pipelines for estimating oriented normals, such as PCA+MST and HSurf-Net+ODP.
 Among the baselines, PCA is a widely used traditional method, AdaFit is a representative surface fitting-based method, and HSurf-Net is a regression-based method and has the state-of-the-art performance for \emph{unoriented} normal estimation.
-We use the original implementation of QPBO and ODP, and the implementation of MST in~\cite{cloudcompare}.
-In Table~\ref{table:pcpnet_famousShape_o}, we show quantitative comparison results on datasets PCPNet and FamousShape.
+We use the original implementation of SNO and ODP, and the implementation of MST in~\cite{cloudcompare}.
+In Table~\ref{table:pcpnet_famousShape_o}, we show the quantitative comparison results on datasets PCPNet and FamousShape.
 We can see that our method provides the most accurate normals under almost all noise levels and density variations for both datasets, and achieves huge performance gains in terms of average results compared to all baselines.
 From the experimental results, we find that the propagation-based normal orientation methods have significantly varied results when dealing with unoriented normal inputs from different estimation methods, such as PCA+MST and AdaFit+MST.
-A visual comparison of the normal errors is shown in Fig.~\ref{fig:errorMap}.
-The error distributions of various methods are illustrated in Fig.~\ref{fig:AUC_pcpnet}.
+The overall error distributions of various methods on datasets PCPNet and FamousShape are illustrated in Fig.~\ref{fig:PGP}, and our method achieves excellent performance at different thresholds.
+A visual comparison result of the normal errors on a point cloud with sharp corners is shown in Fig.~\ref{fig:errorMap_star}, which shows the superior capability of our method.
+As shown in Fig.~\ref{fig:errorMap_sheet}, we provide an example of a point cloud sampled from a thin sheet.
+It has two planes that are very close together, which can easily affect the accuracy of the unoriented normal and the orientation of the oriented normal, \ie, which side of the sheet it points to.
+The quantitative and qualitative comparison results show that our method has a huge advantage over the baseline methods in the oriented normal estimation task.